GPRSBirkbeck/gs-dwp-java/README.md

 My application for online recruitment test

 ## Installation
-Download these files, and then run in the IDE of your choice (Intellij in my case).
+Download this repository, and then run in the IDE of your choice (Intellij in my case).
 Then head over to http://localhost:8080/closeToCity

 ## Approach to the problem